utku-norman/justhink_world/README.md

 ### Try out an individual (i.e. a test) world (interactive).
-Use `left`-`right` keys to navigate among states, `p` to toggle pause, and `tab` to toggle the role.
+Use `left`-`right` keys to navigate to the previous and the next state, `home`-`end` keys to navigate to the first and the last state, `p` to toggle pause, and `tab` to toggle the role.

-Taking an action at a navigated state clears the future history and moves the application to the new state.
+Taking an action like picking an edge at a navigated state clears the future history and moves the application to the new state.

 #### For selected actions.
 ```